Jody-Geers/node-rest/README.md

   Extendable to suite your needs.
 Index.js acts as the router / server.
 From then on out, data hits controller, based off incoming specifications controller asks service for data interaction and the model representation is used and or returned to client.

-  Note: I did not use HTTP delete - I update data and flag it as inactive as opposed to deleting it - Preference.
+  Note: I did not use HTTP delete - I update data and flag it as inactive as opposed to deleting it - Preference.<br/>
   Note: I did not use HTTP put - I update data using post - Read on a stackoverflow put can be cross browser naughty.

 ## Installation